Eric Swanson kayaking on the Cheoah River

 Eric Swanson

-I’m currently working on a few papers on language and normativity.
+I’m a professor of philosophy and (by courtesy) linguistics at the University of Michigan, Ann Arbor.
+I’m currently working on a few interrelated papers on language and normativity.
 One extends semantic theories for normative modals like ‘must,’ ‘ought,’ and ‘may,’ paying special attention to indeterminacy and incomparability.
-Another refines Joseph Raz’s distinction between committed, detatched, and external utterances, developing a rigorous empirical theory that helps explain their behavior.
-A third paper argues that pro tanto reasons play crucial semantic and pragmatic roles in linguistic communication.
-I also have some nascent projects in the philosophy of artificial intelligence.
+Another generalizes and refines Joseph Raz’s distinction between committed, detached, and external utterances, developing a rigorous empirical theory that helps explain their behavior.
+A third paper argues that what I call considerations play crucial semantic and pragmatic roles in linguistic communication.
+I also have some nascent projects in the philosophy of artificial intelligence and the ethics of love.

 “Language and Ideology”